Seizures and Driving

 Losing your driver’s license can have a huge impact on your life, particularly aspects such as getting to and from work, driving family around, maintaining social contact, independence and accessing everyday needs.

-A seizure behind the wheel seriously impairs the ability to control a vehicle.
+However, a seizure behind the wheel seriously impairs your ability to control a vehicle.
 The guidelines concerning seizures and driving may seem severe, but a tragic accident can have much more severe consequences.

 There are some seizure types that do not affect driving ability – as long as the person takes their medication as prescribed.
 Your doctor and the driving licensing guidelines should explain this.

 Getting the right diagnosis of your seizure type is important.
-It means the right management is started, and review for driving safely can be determined.
-Any person who has had a seizure should see a neurologist so the risk of further seizures and the need for treatment can be decided.
+It means the right treatment is started, and review for driving safely can be determined.
+Any person who has had a seizure should see a neurologist so the risk of further seizures and the need for treatment can be determined.

-You will also need to be responsible for your treatment by continuing medications to manage the seizures; otherwise your license will not be renewed or will be revoked.
+You will also need to be responsible for your treatment by continuing medications to manage the seizures; otherwise your license will not be renewed and will be revoked.

 To get your license back:

 You must have been free of seizures for the specified period (see Medical Standards below)

 - You must continue to take antiepileptic medication regularly when prescribed